ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 Be kind,

-Isaac Lee, Jared Galanis the crowd and the Learning Team
+Isaac Lee, Jared Galanis, Jessica Jordan, the crowd and the Learning Team